-Millions of people in the USA are required to take Bloodborne Pathogens OSHA training annually.
+Millions of people in the USA are required to take OSHA training for Bloodborne Pathogens annually.

 It’s an integral part of job safety for all workers who may be at risk of exposure to human blood or other bodily fluids as part of their job.